 Global Community Strategist

-Building on 16 years of experience with open source communities, I enable and optimize ecosystem collaboration strategies through contributors, crowdsourcing, and high-performance impact-driven teams.
+Building on 19 years of experience with open source communities, I design and optimize innovative strategies through contributors, open collaboration, crowdsourcing, and high-performance data and impact-driven teams.

 Mozilla – Global Communities Strategist